 - Next, double-click on the Display adapters entry to view the devices under it.

-- Right-click on the graphics adapter and then select Update driver from the context menu.
+- Right-click on the graphics adapter and select Update driver from the context menu.

 - Now, select Search automatically for drivers from the two options in the Update Drivers window to scan for the best available driver on the system.

-Outdated drivers are one of the prime causes of most BSOD errors along with other intricate issues.
+Outdated drivers are one of the prime causes of most BSOD errors, including the Machine Check Exception error on Windows 11.
 Updating the driver not only eliminates these errors but also enhances the performance of the device.
-Hence, it’s recommended that you update the driver to the latest version.

 Similarly, you can update the drivers for other devices to fix the Windows Check Exception error in Windows 11.

 You can use a third-party tool if that sounds like too much trouble.
 We recommend using Outbyte Driver Updater, a dedicated utility that scans all available sources for the latest version and keeps the installed drivers up-to-date.